-In 2022, except that the Group transferred HK\$267 million financial assets at FVOCI from level 2 to level 3 which was resulting from significant reduction in transaction volume, there were no transfer between levels 1, 2 and 3.
-This resulted the Group using discounted cashflow in valuing the financial assets at FVOCI, which included the use of estimated cashflows and comparable market discount rates, which is unobservable.
+^{} As at 31st March 2023, the Group transferred an amount of financial assets at FVOCI and financial assets at FVPL into level 3 which was mainly resulting from minimal relevant transaction volume and executable quotes and the transaction price or quoted price does not represent fair value.
+This resulted the Group using discounted cashflow in valuing the fair value of the financial assets at FVOCI, which included the use of estimated cashflows and appropriate discount rates, which are unobservable.